QuantEcon/lecture-source-py/source/rst/amss3.rst

 .. figure:: /_static/lecture_specific/amss3/amss3_g1.png

-The long simulation apparently  indicates eventual convergence to an ergodic distribution
+The long simulation apparently  indicates eventual convergence to an ergodic distribution.

-It takes about 1000 periods to reach the ergodic distribution -- an outcome that is forecast by approximations to rates of convergence that appear in :cite:`BEGS1` and that we discuss in :doc:`a previous lecture<amss2>`
+It takes about 1000 periods to reach the ergodic distribution -- an outcome that is forecast by approximations to rates of convergence that appear in :cite:`BEGS1` and that we discuss in :doc:`a previous lecture<amss2>`.

-We discard the first 2000 observations of the simulation and construct the histogram of the part value of government debt
+We discard the first 2000 observations of the simulation and construct the histogram of the part value of government debt.

 We obtain the following graph for the histogram of the last 100,000 observations on the par value of government debt